awestover/notes/README.md

  * programming services
  * misc

+# atom
+* highly configurable text editor
+* ctrl shift p to access options
+* snippets are cool
+* you can add your own with ctrl shift p then type add snippets

 # Mac tools
  * double commander: replacement for finder tool, tab to switch between 2 panes, ctrl t for terminal (so nice!)